data-integrations/wrangler/README.md

 Apache, Apache HBase, and HBase are trademarks of The Apache Software Foundation.
 Used with permission.
 No endorsement by The Apache Software Foundation is implied by the use of these marks.

+# CDAP Wrangler Enhanced with Byte Size and Time Duration Parsers

+This fork of CDAP Wrangler includes enhancements for parsing byte size and time duration literals in recipes.
+It also introduces a new directive, `aggregate-stats`, for aggregating these values.

+## New Features

+- **Byte Size Literals:**
+  Examples: `10KB`, `1.5MB`
+  Parsed and stored as bytes (using binary units: 1KB = 1024 bytes).

+- **Time Duration Literals:**
+  Examples: `150ms`, `2.5s`
+  Parsed and stored as nanoseconds internally (with conversion to other units as needed).

+- **AggregateStats Directive:**
+  Aggregates values from two input columns and outputs:
+  - Total size in megabytes (MB)
+  - Total time in seconds (s)

+  **Usage Example:**